Luigi Ghirri's Photography in Bologna

 "My photography is never an add, but a takeaway.
 Both from the content of the frame and in the attempt to undress as much as possible to arrive at a form of communication as simple as possible"

-You can visit Casa Morandi in Via Fondazza or admire Morandi's still lifes at the permanent collection in MAMBO museum.
+You can visit Casa Morandi in Via Fondazza or admire Morandi's still lives at the permanent collection in MAMBO museum.

 Ghirri's inheritance

-Ghirri suddenly died on a winter dawn, after his doctor said him he was in perfect shape.
+Ghirri suddenly died on a winter dawn, after his doctor told him he was in perfect shape.

 In a time where travel seems a blurry mirage, Ghirri showed fragments of beauty and harmony in small details.